Stocks slip on China-US tensions; oil resumes its slide

 It’s a resumption of the steep decline for crude’s price that began in October.
 Last week, crude steadied after OPEC and other major oil producers said they will reduce production by 1.2 million barrels a day starting from January.
 The cuts will last for six months.

-Energy stocks in the S&P 500 fell 1.7 percent for one the largest losses among the 11 sectors that make up the index.
+Energy stocks in the S&P 500 fell 2.7 percent for the largest loss among the 11 sectors that make up the index.

 Asian stocks were hurt by weak economic data from Japan and China.
 Revised data showed the Japanese economy shrank by 2.5 percent in the third quarter, a larger decline than analysts expected.
 Chinese imports and exports climbed at a much slower pace in November than they had in October.